SougataMukherjee/interview-kit/theory/css-scss-tailwind.md

 line-height: 1.5 → readable
 line-height: 2 → spacious
 ```
-**Q43.What is clip-path?**
+**Q43.What is clip-path?
+How does clip-path work internally?**
 clip-path is a CSS property that cuts an element into a specific shape.
-Anything outside the shape becomes hidden
+Anything outside the shape becomes hidden.
+It tells the browser to show only a region of an element using a path.so browser clips pixel outside it.
 ```js
 img {
   clip-path: circle(50%);